gjwgit/aztext/README.md

 # Azure Text Analytics

-This [MLHub](https://mlhub.ai) package provides an introduction to the pre-built Text Analytics models provided through Azure's Cognitive Services.
-This service extracts information from text that we supply to it.
+This [MLHub](https://mlhub.ai) package provides a quick introduction to the pre-built Text Analytics models provided through Azure's Cognitive Services.
+This service extracts information from the text supplied to it.
 Such information includes the language, key phrases, sentiment (0-1 as negative to positive sentiment), and entities.

 Language identification supports many languages whilst key-phrases, sentiment, and entities are limited to a few languages.

+In addition to the demonstration this package provides a collection of commands that turn the service into useful *command line tools* for language identification, sentiment analysis, and phrase/entity extraction.

 Text analytics is used in many scenarios, including the analysis of customer calls into a call centre, the analysis of survey results,